Creating an Assessment Dropbox

 1. To verify the completion of your Dropbox Folder, simply click on Assessments and select Dropbox.
-Turnitin is active if you see the binoculars icon appear next to the name of your Dropbox Folder.
+Turnitin is active if the binoculars icon appears next to the name of your Dropbox Folder.

 Tip: Now that you've successfully created a Turnitin assessment dropbox, learn Accessing a Turnitin Originality Report once they have been generated.